-Examining the research questions
+Examining the Research Questions

 To examine the first research question (Q1), a statistical analysis was conducted describing the distribution of responses regarding the use of the smartphone.
-Results show that 51% of the respondents report that they regularly view the World Cup games (referred to here as “heavy viewers”) and another 25% watch the games in partpartly (referred to as “light viewers”).
+Results show that 51% of the respondents report that they regularly view the World Cup games (referred to here as “heavy viewers”) and another 25% watch the games in part (referred to as “light viewers”).
 In addition, 36% of respondents would like to watch more games if their personal schedule would allow it.
-Half of the respondents (51%) do not have a favorite football team, and only 13% define themselves as fans of a particular football group.
+Half of the respondents (51%) do not have a favorite soccer team, and only 13% define themselves as fans of a particular soccer team.

-As for the viewing patterns, 51% say that "viewing games is most enjoyable when done with" and only 5% supported the opposite claim that "watching a football game is better to do alone."
-What activities, other than watching the game, do viewers perform?
-53% received and answered phone calls while watching the game, and 29% initiated phone calls on their own, with 12% reporting that they were calling on the phone to discuss game related issues.
-Similarly, more than half of the respondents (52%) responded to WhatsApp messages that were sent to them while watching the game, and 30% initiated a WhatsApp message while watching the game.
+As for the viewing patterns, 51% say that “viewing games is most enjoyable when done with others” and only 5% made the opposite claim that “watching a soccer game is better alone”.
+In terms of activities other than watching the game, 53% received and answered phone calls during the broadcast, and 29% initiate phone calls on their own, and 12% made phone calls to discuss game-related issues.
+Similarly, more than half of the respondents (52%) responded to WhatsApp messages sent to them while watching the game, and 30% initiated a WhatsApp message while watching the game.
 In addition, 15% of the respondents sent a picture using WhatsApp during the game.

-A comparison of light viewers and heavy viewers regarding their WhatsApp activities while watching the game reveals a significant difference in WhatsApp game-related activities (t(443) = 4.91, p < .001) heavy viewers (M = 2.84, SD = 1.02) utilized 'second screen' for more of these activities than light viewers (M = 2.38, SD = .95).
-In contrast, a comparison of light viewers and heavy viewers regarding their 'second screen' non related activities reveals (t(443) = 6.37, p < .001) that light viewers perform more activities (M = 3.58, SD = 1.10), which are not game related than the heavy viewers (M = 2.92, SD = 1.07).
+A comparison of light viewers and heavy viewers, regarding their WhatsApp activities while watching the game, reveals a significant difference in WhatsApp game-related activities (t(443) = 4.91, p < .001). heavy viewers (M = 2.84, SD = 1.02) utilized a second screen for more of these activities than light viewers (M = 2.38, SD = .95).
+In contrast, a comparison of light viewers and heavy viewers regarding their second screen non-game-related activities reveals (t(443) = 6.37, p < .001) such that light viewers perform more non-game-related activities (M = 3.58, SD = 1.10), than do the heavy viewers (M = 2.92, SD = 1.07).

-In order to examine the differences between smartphone uses (WhatsApp compared to other uses, (Q2) paired samples t-test was conducted and revealed a significant difference.
-The WhatsApp use was higher (M = 2.62, Sd= 1.01) then the other smartphone uses (M = 2.26, Sd= 1.03).
+In order to examine the differences between WhatsApp and other smartphone uses (Q2), a paired samples t-test was conducted.
+It revealed a significant difference: use of WhatsApp was higher (M = 2.62, SD = 1.01) then other smartphone uses (M = 2.26, SD = 1.03).

-In order to examine the third research question (Q3), Pearson test was conducted, and the correlation between general engagement and enjoyment was significant, positive and strong (r = .723, p < .001).
-As the level of engagement was higher, the level of enjoyment was greater and vice versa.
-A similar pattern was found when we separately examined the correlation between emotional engagement (r = .664, p < .001) and behavioral engagement (r = .728, p < .001) with enjoyment (see table 2).
+In order to examine the third research question (Q3), a Pearson test was conducted, and the correlation between general engagement and enjoyment was found to be significant, positive, and strong (r = .723, p < .001).
+As the level of engagement rose, the level of enjoyment rose, and vice versa.
+A similar pattern was found when we separately examined the correlation between emotional engagement (r = .664, p < .001) and behavioral engagement (r = .728, p < .001) with enjoyment (see Table 2).

 Table 2.
-Correlations between research variables
+Correlations between Research Variables